Billynom8/DepthCrafter_GUI_Seg/README.md

 3.  **GUI Log Verbosity Control:** Removed combobox for setting log verbosity.
 4.  **"❓" Help Icons:** Replaced by new tooltip system.

-Also moved helper files into Dependenacy folder
+Also moved helper files into depthcrafter sub-folder

 *   `[25-06-01]`